touil-abdelilah/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-# What is Database & SQL?
+#  Introduction to Databases and SQL

 ## Introduction
 In the world of software development and data management, understanding databases and SQL (Structured Query Language) is crucial.
 Databases serve as organized collections of data, while SQL provides a standardized language for interacting with and managing that data.
 This README provides an overview of databases, SQL, and their key concepts.